Campbeltown Lifeboat Station: 1990s onwards

-Service awards
+Notable service

 The Norwegian barque Argo was wrecked near Macharioch on the morning of 27 February 1903.
-The lifeboat James Stevens No. 2 put out into the gale but a steam tug came to its aid and towed it as close to the wreck as was possible.
-The lifeboat's coxswain took the boat through shallow rocks to rescue nine of the crew just before the wreck broke up, the other two having gone ashore to get help but were drowned when they tried to return.
-The tug towed the lifeboat back to Campbeltown.
+The lifeboat James Stevens No. 2 put out into the gale, and was towed close to the wreck by a steam tug.
+Two of the Argo crew went ashore to get help, but drowned when they tried to return.
+The coxswain took the lifeboat through shallow rocks, rescuing the remaining nine crew just before the wreck broke up, with the tug then towing the lifeboat back to Campbeltown.
 Each of the lifeboat crew were given a medal and diploma by the Norwegian government.